stillwater-sc/universal/static/dbns/README.md

-# LNS2B: 2-Dimensional Logarithmic Number System
+# DBNS: Double Base Number System

 A number X, is represented by a composition of two logarithms, a and b, of its absolute value: